MarwariTheHorse/6210K-VexRoboticsChangeUp/README.md

 Vex Robotics team 6210K's code repository for the 2020-2021 season.
 This project is the driver code and autonomous code, all in one.

+The robot the code runs on is an x-drive robot with an intake and dispenser.
+It's loaded with several different sensors and a camera, used to navigate the field when running autonomously.

 Team members include:
 *Caleb Buening, Joey Curnutt, Caleb Baker, and that Hans kid.*